Powerlearnproject/se-assignment-day-2-git-and-github-Realmsdelight254/README.md

     git merge new-feature
 Importance of Branching is that it supports parallel development, making it easier to manage features and fixes without disrupting the main project.

-## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
-Discuss the process of creating, using, and merging branches in a typical workflow.
-Branching allows you to diverge from the main codebase and work on features or fixes independently.
-Process:
-1. Create a Branch;
-    bash
-    Copy code
-    git checkout -b new-feature
-2. Work on the Branch; Make changes and commit them.
-3. Merge the Branch
-4. Switch back to the main branch;
-    bash
-    Copy code
-    git checkout main
-5. Merge;
-    bash
-    Copy code
-    git merge new-feature
-Importance of Branching is that it supports parallel development, making it easier to manage features and fixes without disrupting the main project.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 Pull requests (PRs) facilitate code reviews and discussions before merging changes.